broadinstitute/bmxp/bmxp/eclipse/readme.md

 RTx: 1.0, 2.0, 3.0, 4.0, 5.0
 Rty: 0.1, 0.2, 0.1, 0.2, 0.1
 ```
-Positive Y-values indicate that the source dataset has lower/smaller values than the target.
+Positive Y-values indicate that the source dataset has lower/smaller values than the target, i.e. the scalers are instructions on how to adjust the data.

 In the reverse subalignment (DS2->DS1), the DS2 scalers determined are similar **but not identical**.
 ```